Skip to content

 Consistent Hash Ring

-Keys are hashed to 16,384 slots mapped cleanly across virtual nodes, decoupling data from physical servers.
+Keys are hashed to 271 partitions mapped cleanly across virtual nodes, decoupling data from physical servers.

 N-1